 What causes a baby to spit up?

-- Acid reflux can cause regurgitation, but usually in larger amounts and more often than normal.
+- Acid reflux can cause regurgitation, but usually in more significant amounts and more often than normal.

-- A bottle fed baby may drink too much.
-For formula-feeding, find out how much formula you should be giving your baby for his/her age.
-Learn more about whether you can overfeed the breastfed baby.
+- A bottle-fed infant may drink too much.
+For formula feeding, find out how much formula you should be giving your baby for their age.
+Learn more about whether you can overfeed the breastfed infant.

-- Newborns need to be burped quite often, especially when bottle fed because of the fast flowing nipple.
-If the mother has a fast letdown, her baby will need to be burped at least every five minutes while breastfeeding; this is to prevent him/her from swallowing air.
-If your baby is bottle fed and is spitting up formula, you can always buy a teat that has a smaller hole or fewer holes, to decrease the flow of the milk.
+- Newborns need to be burped quite often, especially when bottle-fed, because of the fast-flowing nipple.
+If the mother has a fast letdown, her little one will need to be burped at least every five minutes while breastfeeding to prevent them from swallowing air.
+If your baby is bottle-fed and is spitting up formula, you can always buy a teat with a smaller hole or fewer holes to decrease the milk flow.

-- Fussy babies will usually swallow more air than others.
-More about how to calm a baby for breastfeeding.
+- Fussy babies will usually swallow more air than others; this can also cause excessive gassiness.

 - Food sensitivities may cause some spitting up.
-A mother might be consuming something that is affecting her baby via the breast milk.
-Also, any foods or drinks given directly to a baby can affect them.
+A mother might be consuming something affecting her baby via breast milk.
+Also, foods or drinks given directly to a baby can affect them.

-- If your baby has a cold, the mucus that is swallowed can cause your baby to spit up more.
+- If your baby has a cold, the mucus swallowed can cause your little one to spit up more.

 - Lactating mothers who drink too much caffeine may be contributing to the problem.

-Baby spits up a lot?
-Tips on how to reduce spit up
+Your newborn spits up a lot?
+Tips on how to reduce spit-up

-- Breastfeed your baby, in a more upright position.
-Semi-reclined positions are quite helpful, as they help gravity guide the milk down into the baby’s tummy.
+- Breastfeed your baby in a more upright position.
+Semi-reclined positions are pretty helpful, as they help gravity guide the milk down into the tummy.

-- Try to breastfeed your baby in motion (while walking or rocking, if possible) Wearing your baby in a sling, has also been found to help reduce gas and acid reflux symptoms in babies.
+- If possible, try to breastfeed in motion (while walking or rocking).
+Wearing your baby in a sling has also been found to help reduce gas and acid reflux symptoms in babies.

-- Avoid distractions while feeding your baby, this keeps him/her from moving around, which causes wind intake.
-Mothers can use nursing necklaces to reduce distractions while breastfeeding, which will reduce the incidences of spitting up.
+- Avoid distractions while breastfeeding; this keeps them from moving around, which prevents wind intake.
+Mothers can use nursing necklaces to reduce distractions while breastfeeding, reducing the incidences of spitting up.

 - Avoid handling your baby too roughly after feedings; the movement might cause the milk to surface.

-- Avoid tight fitted baby clothing or anything that puts too much pressure on your baby’s tummy.
+- Avoid tight-fitted baby clothing or anything that puts too much pressure on your little one's tummy.

-- A decrease in the number of wet diapers accompanied with dehydration signs, such as a sunken fontanelle.
+- A decrease in the number of wet diapers accompanied by dehydration signs, such as a sunken fontanelle.
 More about required wet and soiled diapers for different ages.

 - Know the difference between spitting up and throwing up.
 After spitting up, your baby should still seem happy, but vomiting will always cause discomfort.
-Infant vomiting may occur from time to time, maybe because of a larger air bubble, but if your baby is vomiting more than usual and projectile vomiting, you should visit your pediatrician.
-Babies who projectile vomit more than once a day may have pyloric stenosis, which is a stomach problem that requires surgery.
+Infant vomiting may occasionally occur because of a larger air bubble, but if your infant is vomiting more than usual and projectile vomiting, you should visit your pediatrician.
+Babies who projectile vomit more than once a day may have pyloric stenosis, a stomach problem requiring surgery.

-- If your baby is choking or hiccoughing a lot, with frequent burping and has bad breath, it is best to talk to your pediatrician about it.
+- If your baby is choking, gagging, or hiccoughing a lot, with frequent burping and bad breath, it is best to talk to your pediatrician about it.

-- If your baby seems to be sleeping less, due to discomfort, you should also seek the advice of your pediatrician.
+- If your little one seems to be sleeping less due to discomfort, you should also seek the advice of your pediatrician.

-- If your little one cries a lot after feedings, it could be a sign of severe reflux.
+- If your little one cries a lot after feedings, it could signify severe reflux.

 - If your baby has difficulty eating, has poor weight gain, or refuses to breastfeed, you should get help.

-- If Baby is spitting blood or green liquid, it could be a sign of something much more serious.
+- If your baby spits blood or green liquid, it could signify something more severe.